sethmerck/Customer_Brand_Sentiment/README.md

 # Customer_Brand_Sentiment

-Sentiment analysis of comments about fishing rod products scraped from various e-commerce websites.
+Sentiment analysis of comments on fishing rod product listings scraped from various e-commerce websites.
 Discovered how products and brands ranked in order to inform buying decisions.

 [Link to app](https://sethmerck-comments.streamlit.app/)